Skip to main content

 About This Event

-In recent months, the Middle East has experienced a series of significant developments that have the potential to reshape political dynamics in the region.
-How are the ceasefire between Israel and Hamas, the transition in Syria following the Assad regime’s fall, and the new leadership in Lebanon affecting regional politics so far?
+The Middle East is experiencing a series of significant developments that have the potential to reshape regional dynamics.
+How are the ongoing conflict in Gaza, the transition in Syria following the Assad regime’s fall, and the new leadership in Lebanon affecting politics in the region?
 How are the roles of nations like Egypt, Saudi Arabia, Qatar, and the United Arab Emirates evolving?
-And what impact are these recent events having on Iran and its proxies, including Hezbollah?
+And what impact are these recent events having on Iran and its proxies, including Hezbollah, especially in light of renewed US-Iran talks?
 Join the Council for a discussion on the latest developments in the Middle East and their broader significance.

 About the Speakers